 Standard Chartered Bank

-- Assisting the Asean Financial Innovation Network, supported by the World Bank and the Monetary Authority of Singapore, on the establishment of a technology sandbox platform to be used by fintech application developers and financial institutions in emerging markets in the ASEAN region for the trial of new fintech applications.
+- Assisted AFIN with the establishment of a ground-breaking technology marketplace and testing sandbox platform hosted in Singapore.
+This connects FinTech application developers and financial institutions in emerging markets in the ASEAN region and enables the trial of new FinTech applications.